 (a) Reflects \$24.2 million (net of deferred loan costs) in proceeds received on July 2, 2021 as part of the Arctos/NYDIG Financing Agreement.
-The Arctos/NYDIG Financing Agreement included an issuance to NYDIG 43,845 shares of Class A common stock on the effective date of such agreement (or June 25, 2021), and is included as equity in Stronghold Inc.'s results for the presented period.
-Following the Stock Split, the amount issued to NYDIG will be adjusted to shares of Class A common stock.
+The Arctos/NYDIG Financing Agreement awarded NYDIG 43,845 shares of Class A common stock on the effective date of such agreement (or June 25, 2021), and is included as equity in Stronghold Inc.'s results for the presented period.
 The table below includes the reclassification of the fair market value of these shares as debt issuance costs for pro forma purposes.